LearnOhmly/ohmly-projects/arduino-defense-system/README.md

 - (Add other files here if needed)

 ## Schematic + Guide
-For full schematic, parts list, and instructions, visit:
+For full schematic, parts list, and instructions for this project, visit:
 👉 [https://learnohmly.com/project-arduino-defense-system](https://learnohmly.com/project-arduino-defense-system)

 ## License